gem/oq-engine/doc/contributing/developing-with-the-engine.rst

 The relevant code is something like this:

 .. python:
-  """Sensitivy of the risk from the strike parameter""" import os from openquake.engine import engine
+  """Sensitivity of the risk from the strike parameter""" import os from openquake.engine import engine